 “This is because many birds, mammals, and reptiles perform a vital service to the plants by eating their fruits, which contain seeds”, says Heinan.
 “After a while, these seeds will come out again and land somewhere else.
 This is how many plants move between different areas to make sure their little seeds can grow up in a good spot”.

 When fruit-eating animals disappear, trees, in particular, are deprived of an essential mechanism for relocating their seeds to new areas, so they too, face extinction.

 As the saying goes, pulling on a loose thread of yarn can unravel an entire sweater.
 The same concept applies to how plants and animals depend on each other and how microorganisms, land, water, and climate together keep our entire system healthy.

-Our current biodiversity crisis – known to some as the Sixth Extinction – is becoming more pressing than ever, as humans activities wipe out many species at a greater rate than before.
+Our current biodiversity crisis – dubbed by some experts as the Sixth Extinction – is becoming more pressing than ever, as the pace of anthropogenic change encroaches on nature.

 Current extinction rates are a thousand times higher than natural background rates, according to a study in Conservation Biology.

 “This reinforces the urgency to conserve what is left and to try to reduce our impacts”, says Jurriaan de Vos, lead author at Duke University.
 “It was very, very different before humans entered the scene.”